jschrier/blog/_posts/2024-01-16-GPT-4-does-acid-(base-chemistry).md

 ![14p7ctuxlw0k6](/blog/images/2024/1/16/14p7ctuxlw0k6.png)

 **Comment:**  Results are just about the same (12/20 right answers), and we are getting a few cases where we do not get a numerical result returned.
-Let's start by looking at the first error
+Let's start by looking at the first error:

 ```mathematica
 resultsQ3aCalc[[2]]